 Tracking and tracing these ingredients can help with quality assurance.
 If something was to go awry in the brewing process, specific ingredients could be traced back to your inventory and then onto suppliers if it was a deeper rooted problem.
 Proper inventory management can help simplify the complexities that arise when brewing a variety of beers.

 Ale based beer will take about a week to ferment and then needs another week of cold aging.
-If you are making a lager based beer, it can take two weeks to ferment and then another two weeks of cold aging to make sure it matures.
+If you are making a lager or pilsner, it can take two weeks to ferment and then another two weeks of cold aging to make sure it matures.
 Once the fermentation is done and the beer is settled, it is ready to package and drink.

-Inventory management software can help in the timing of the bottling and shipping processes.
+Brewery management software can help in the timing of the bottling and shipping processes.
 With a perishable product on the line, breweries cannot afford to waste time.
-Effective solutions for this stage of production can be revolutionised by the real-time management of inventory software.
+Effective solutions for this stage of production can be revolutionised by the real-time management of inventory within brewery software.

-Beer may be an age-old drink, but with a cloud-based inventory management system, it can turn the beer making process into a new-age brewing revolution.
+Beer may be an age-old drink, but with a cloud-based software system, it can turn the beer making process into a new-age brewing revolution.